-Approved by the Transportation Policy Committee on February 26, 2020
+Approved by the Transportation Policy Committee on March 29, 2023

-Approved by the Public Policy Committee on May 11, 2020
+Approved by the Public Policy and Practice Committee on April 19, 2023

-Adopted by the Board of Direction on July 11, 2020
+Adopted by the Board of Direction on July 22, 2023

-Continuing to expand and improve the condition of existing public transportation infrastructure is necessary to meet travel demand and provide the safe, convenient, and affordable travel services expected by the public.
-An efficient public transportation system can improve accessibility, mitigate traffic congestion, enhance air and water quality, conserve fuel, reduce carbon emissions, encourage a more equitable transportation system, help sustain economic development, and promote more sustainable communities.
 The benefits of public transportation are numerous and include demand responsive transit programs that provide mobility to elderly individuals and people with disabilities; allow lower income workers and their families accessibility to reach jobs and meet their daily needs; provides commuters the convenience of taking transit, even if they have other transportation choices; provides businesses with greater access to a larger pool of workers who themselves have more reliable commutes; reduces automobile commuters which can result in more efficient goods movement, as well as cleaner air; result in an increase in property values and development potential in high quality transit areas; and provides the safest mode of surface transportation, orders of magnitude safer than automobile use, and as modal shares of transit increase, the aggregate safety of surface transportation also increases.

 ASCE Policy Statement 494